There are tons of different apps for freelancers out there, so it can be hard to separate the good ones from the bad ones.

 This list of best apps for freelancers wouldn’t be complete without including good ol’ PayPal.
 Because PayPal is so trusted by consumers worldwide (especially because it’s used on Shopify websites), clients already know how to use it, and they trust it.

-While I use HoneyBook for my social media management and graphic design services, I actually use PayPal for all my freelance writing gigs.
+While I use HoneyBook for my social media management and graphic design services, I use PayPal for all my freelance writing gigs.
 It’s simple, easy to use, and you can send an invoice in minutes.

 Wave is a top-rated invoicing app among freelancers, especially those who like to track everything closely.
 It sends invoices and is a financial accounting software, so if you want to stay on top of your numbers, this is the perfect app for you.